-Cancel For Any Reason will typically add about 40% to a policy’s premium, however it will give you the flexibility to cancel for a reason that is not otherwise listed by you policy, such as fear of traveling to a destination after a terrorist attack or simply changing your mind and not wanting to go anymore.
+Cancel For Any Reason will typically add about 40% to a policy’s premium.
+However it will give you the flexibility to cancel for a reason that is not otherwise listed by you policy.
+These reasons can include fear of traveling to a destination after a terrorist attack or simply not wanting to go.

 In order to be eligible for Cancel For Any Reason coverage, you must meet the following requirements:

 - Purchase your policy within 14-21 days of making your initial trip deposit